t2-project/devops/README.md

 ### Services
 *  provider-cs : cluster service to talk to the payment provider.
 *  uibackend-cs : cluster service to talk to the ui backend.
+*  ui-cs : cluster service to talk to the ui.

 ### Ingress
 exists such that you can talk to the UI Backend from outside of _the cluster_.